 Do not rinse for the first 24 hours.
 After that, you may use a mild, diluted mouthwash.
 Repeat as necessary to help keep the dressing clean.

 Do not brush the surgical site.
 You may resume normal brushing/flossing in other areas the following day.

 You may notice increased discomfort 3-4 days after the surgical procedure.
 As the tissues begin to heal, they may pull against the sutures and dressing.
 You may choose to take some form of pain medication one hour prior to your suture removal appointment to minimize tenderness.
 If you are a patient for whom Antibiotic Pre-Medication is required, take the prescribed antibiotics 1 hour prior to your suture removal appointment.

-Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at Saint-Lambert Office Phone Number 450-672-3232.
+Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at Greenfield-Park Office Phone Number 450-672-3232.